vorakl/vorakl.github.io/src.docs/content/articles/udp-link.rst

 side can be specified on the client at startup.
 Otherwise, a TCP connection will be established with *127.0.0.1:22* and a port is randomly chosen from a predefined port range.
 Note that the server firewall should allow the traffic to this port range on UDP.
-The TCP service can also reside on a remote host, if the server side is used as a jumpbox.
+The TCP service can also reside on a different host, if the server side is used as a jumpbox.
 I consider it one of the greatest features that *udp-link* uses a zero server-side configuration, all configuration tweaks happen only on the client side.

 |

-udp-link on the server side does not run as a daemon or listen on a UDP port all the time.
-Instead, the client invokes the tool in a server mode with a randomly generated key that is used to authenticate a client connection.
-This is done on demand by establishing a temporary ssh connection to the server side and running the tool in the background, after which a connection is terminated.
+*udp-link* on the server side does not run as a daemon or listen on a UDP port all the time.
+Instead, the client initiates the invocation of the tool on the on the server side in listening mode with a randomly generated key.
+This key is used to authenticate the client connection.
+This is done on demand by establishing a normal ssh connection over TCP with the server side, temporarily, just to run the tool in the background.
+The connection is then closed.
 This is where a secure client authentication comes into play. *udp-link* **doesn't encrypt the transferred data**, which is useful when is used together with ssh because it avoids a double encryption, but needs to be kept that in mind when